accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 **Note:** a change in content is not always a change in context.
 A change in content, such as the expansion of a tree structure, a dynamic menu or moving a tab, does not necessarily change the context, unless it also changes one of the elements listed above (the focus, for example).

-**Example:** opening in another user agent, moving the focus to a different component or significantly reorganising the screen content are all examples of a context change.
+**Example:** opening in another user agent, moving the focus to a different component or significantly reorganising the screen content are all examples of a change of context.

 #### Compatible with assistive technologies